 The church built by Șerban Cantacuzino was however turned into an old religious art museum that existed between 1968 and 1984.
 The palace was restored between 1977 and 1988 because President Ceaușescu wanted to turn it into a luxurious hotel for diplomats.
 This way, the palace was given back it splendor, but with a quite high price: in June 1984 Ceaușescu ordered the demolition of the church which had just celebrated 300 years of existence because it “spoiled the view”; only the cells survived and nowadays they shelter a few elements extracted from the former church (the portal, several columns, Șerban Cantacuzino’s tombstone).
 On the July 12, 1991 a part of it was turned into a museum, while the rest was meant for the president.

 The president's entrance is on Doctor Gheorghe Marinescu Street (pictured above).
 Another entrance is on 37 Cotroceni Road (for poor mortals, also known as tourists), tel.: (021)2211200.
-Visits are only possible with previous appointment made by phone.
-GPS - N44 26.050 E26 03.995 (main entrance), N44 26.079 E26 03.613 (tourists’ entrance).
+Visits are only possible with previous appointment made by phone and you will need an ID to be allowed in.